 Possible thesis topics related to my research:

-- Small scale manufacturing and crafts in the city
+- Small scale manufacturing in high streets

 related research project: http://citiesofmaking.com